jolson615/tech-exchange-2021/u2-python-unit-testing/python-essentials.md

 Which built in functions [print(), input(), len()] return a value and which do not?
 Input and len have a return value but print does not, as its primary function is to display information to the console.
 When should a function have a return statement?
-When you want to store or otherwise reference the function’s output.
+When you want to store or otherwise reference the function's output.

 ### State Capitals Quiz
 We are going to use our knowledge of Python dictionaries and functions to create a state capitals quiz game.